-\subsection{Results for the B function}
+\subsection{Results for the B Function}

-In dimension 2 on figure \ref{fig:B2}, we see that the feedforward lags behind the KAN networks.
-By taking high values of $M$, P1-KAN is the only network that gives very good results.
+In dimension 2, as shown in Figure \ref{fig:B2}, we see that the feedforward network lags behind the KAN networks.
+By taking high values of $P$, the P1-KAN network is the only network that gives very good results.
 The Spline-KAN is the second-best network.
 Since the B function is irregular, we expected that the best approximation using KAN networks involves the use of steeply varying $\psi$ and $\Phi$ functions.
 Therefore, we expect the Spline-KAN with a B-spline of order three to be less effective than the linear piecewise approximation of the P1-KAN.

-The previous results are confirmed in dimension 3 in figure \ref{fig:B2}: the P1-KAN clearly gives the best results.
-We can see that in some configurations the ReLU-KAN network can face some converge problems.

 Finally, if we go up to dimension 5 on figure \ref{fig:B5} , we see that the ReLU-KAN network can diverge.
-The P1-KAN network is the only one that gives acceptable results by using 2 or 3 hidden layers of 10 neurons and $M=20$.
+The P1-KAN network is the only one that gives acceptable results by using 2 or 3 hidden layers of 10 neurons and $P=20$.

 \rd{ The average MSE and the associated standard deviations obtained for function B in dimensions 4 and 5 is given in Table \ref{tab:compP1SplineIrrg}.
 Results shown in bold indicate an average MSE below $0.1$; the P1-KAN achieves the best performance.
 Once again, we observe that ReLU-KAN diverges when $P$ is too large.
 As in the regular case, adapting the P1-KAN improves accuracy.}